Created for expats living in Japan

 Website: http://sakurakai.org/en/en_home.html

 Sakura-Kai offers Japanese language classes for 3 levels such as "beginner 1," "beginner 2," and "upper beginner plus."
-Classes are held twice a week from September to June.
+Classes are held twice a week.

 Japanese Language Classes in Shinjuku-ku